Windows 11 Inside Preview ISO download

 17. Click the More info option.

-19. Press the “R” key to allow the script to run once, and press Enter.
+19. Press the “R” key to run the script once, and then press Enter.

 20. Press the 0 key when prompted to close the screen.